j50n/deno-proc/runners/handlers/README.md

 In all seriousness, this is a pretty nifty way to distinguish important error messages from background noise in long log output.

+The above script is the equivalent of typing in `figlet "MOO!" | cowsay -n` in the terminal.

 ## Streaming Handlers

 ### Bytes (`Reader`) - Input Only